esrdapp/smart-contract-signing-and-recovery/README.md

 signer public key: 0xbC2771BcEb3ee8E050B14Ae4ee5dCf303DFfA1eD
 ```

-Now we have a signature to work with, let's deploy the VerifySignature.sol smart contract in solidity wih Remix.
+Now we have a signature to work with, let's deploy the Verify.sol smart contract in solidity wih Remix.
 (if you don't know how to do this, read a guide on deploying smart contracts here: tbc)

 Once deployed, paste the signature value into the "splitSignature" function call, and it will return three values: